Alex Trochut, Digital Crafter

 Our cooperation was good.
 She’s driven, she knows what she wants and how to get there.

-Her best skills would be how she communicates: Easy to understand how and why.
+Her best skills would be how she communicates: easy to understand how and why.

-Ditte Nielsen, Former Program Producer at Malmö Live
+Ditte Nielsen, Strategist at Malmö Art Museum

-Describe her work in one word: delicious
+Describe her work in one word: Delicious.

-I met Oyuki long time ago but we got to work together when she joined our team at Malmö Live as a guest creative producer, where she presented 3 different projects during a period of 6 months..
-Our collaboration was really good, she is good analysing the world around, she is very creative and delivers on time.
+I met Oyuki a long time ago, but we got to work together when she joined our team at Malmö Live as a guest creative producer, where she presented three different projects during a period of six months that included a workshop by House of Voga, and the curating and production of at interactive artpiece by Varvra & Marr as well as the curating and production of 8 different artists doing their own Animitas.

-Anna Kaminska, ARTS AND CRAFTS
+Anna Kaminska, ARTS AND CRAFTS TEACHER

-Anna Kaminska, Arts and Crafts teacher.
+Anna Kaminska, Arts and Crafts teacher

 Describe her work in one word: Glowing.

-I met Oyuki the first time in 2009 when the city of Lund was candidating to become European Capital of Culture 2014.
-Oyuki was my mentor and project leader for a project inside the Lund 2014 called "Styr Upp".
+I met Oyuki for the first time in 2009 when the City of Lund was candidating to become European Capital of Culture 2014.
+Oyuki was my mentor and project leader for a project within Lund 2014 called Styr Upp.

-The collaboration with Oyuki really opened my eyes for how big, unlimited and creative the culture world is.
-Directly she made me a part of it by lifting and boosting my skills and challenging my thinking about what creativity is and how we integrate it in our lives.
-Her engagement permeated the entire project of "Styr Upp", she always listened, brainstormed ideas together and gave feedback.
+The collaboration with Oyuki really opened my eyes to how big, unlimited, and creative the culture world is.
+She immediately made me a part of it by lifting and boosting my skills and challenging my thinking about what creativity is and how we integrate it into our lives.
+Her engagement permeated the entire Styr Upp project — she always listened, brainstormed ideas together, and gave feedback.

 I specifically remember one time when I got stuck, out of ideas.
-Oyuki helped me structure up my thinking, took me to a cultural festival in Malmö, and then she gave me this book called "Whatever You Think, Think the Opposite".
-These things summarizes the collaboration with Oyuki very good.
-She is perceptive, reconnects to me and always gave me a continued push forward.
-And seven years later, I still got that book.
+Oyuki helped me structure my thinking, took me to a cultural festival in Malmö, and then she gave me this book called Whatever You Think, Think the Opposite.
+These things summarize the collaboration with Oyuki very well.
+She is perceptive, reconnects to me, and always gave me a continued push forward.
+And seven years later, I still have that book.

-Her best skills are that she is engaging, creative and incredibly knowledgeable.
+Her best skills are that she is engaging, creative, and incredibly knowledgeable.

 Juliet Murrell, Founder of House of Voga